nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [**k3sup (said 'ketchup')**](https://github.com/alexellis/k3sup) is a light-weight utility to get from zero to KUBECONFIG with k3s on any local or remote VM.
 All you need is ssh access and the k3sup binary to get kubectl access immediately.
     * [Install Kubernetes with k3sup and k3s](https://medium.com/@alexellisuk/walk-through-install-kubernetes-to-your-raspberry-pi-in-15-minutes-84a8492dc95a)
 * [rancher.com: Custom alerts using Prometheus queries](https://rancher.com/blog/2020/custom-monitoring)
+* [**Fleet** Management for kubernetes](https://rancher.com/blog/2020/fleet-management-kubernetes/) a new open source project from the team at Rancher focused on managing fleets of Kubernetes clusters.

 |[![k3s use cases](images/k3s-use-cases.png)](https://www.youtube.com/watch?v=2LNxGVS81mE)|[![kOS value add](images/k3OS-value-add.png)](https://www.youtube.com/watch?v=2LNxGVS81mE)|
 |:---:|:---:|